Quantum List Decoding of Classical Block Codes of Polynomially Small Rate from Quantumly Corrupted Codewords: Complexity of Generalized Reed-Solomon Codes

-Now, we claim the following: a polynomial $p$ of degree $d$ passes on at least $e$ points in $A$ as well as the point $(x_1,y_1)$ if and only if the presence of $p$ in $\tilde{O}$ satisfies
+It is not difficult to show that, for any polynomial $p$ of degree $d$, $p$ passes on at least $e$ points in $A$ if and only if the presence of $p$ (seen as a codeword) in $O$ satisfies the inequalities:

-Therefore, solving the CIP can be reduced to solving the $\varepsilon$-QLDP with $\tilde{O}$.
-Note that it takes only quantum polynomial time to {\em realize} $\tilde{O}$ from the set $A$ (which is given as an input).
-Applying a $t(n)$-time quantum list decoder for the $\varepsilon$-QLDP with confidence $2/3$, we obtain a valid list of polynomials $p$.
-The list size is at most $t(n)$.
-Since the list may contain illegitimate polynomials, we need to check if each $p$ passes on at least $e+1$ different points in $A$ including $(x_1,y_1)$.
-This quantum algorithm solves the CIP with success probability at least $2/3$. \end{proof}
+provided that $p$ is identical with $\mathrm{GRS}^{(\ell,d+1,q)}_z$.
+Therefore, solving the CIP can be reduced to solving the $\varepsilon$-QLDP for the GRS-code $\{\mathrm{GRS}^{(\ell,d+1,q)}\}_{\ell,d,q}$ with respect to $O$.
+Moreover, it takes only quantum polynomial-time to {\em realize} $O$ from the set $A$ (which is given as an input).
+Applying a $t(n)$-time quantum list decoder for the $\varepsilon$-QLDP with confidence $2/3$, we can obtain a valid list of polynomials $p$.
+Obviously, the size of the obtained list is at most $t(n)$.
+Since the list may contain certain illegitimate polynomials, we need to check that every candidate $p$ passes on at least $e$ different points in $A$.
+If the list contains a legitimate polynomial, we output ``YES''; otherwise, output ``NO.'' This quantum algorithm solves the CIP with success probability at least $2/3$.

-Since the inclusion $\np\subseteq \bqp$ seems unlikely, there is little hope to find a ``polynomial-time'' quantum list decoder for the generalized Reed-Solomon code with relatively small bias.
+If this quantum algorithm runs in polynomial time, we can solve efficiently the CIP with high probability, leading to the inclusion $\np\subseteq \bqp$ because the CIP is $\np$-complete. \end{proof}

+Despite the power of quantum computation, it seems unlikely that polynomial-time quantum algorithms can solve all the $\np$-problems with high success probability.
+Proposition \ref{GRS-imply-BQP} thus leaves little hope for finding a ``polynomial-time'' quantum list decoder for the GRS-codes with a {\em smaller bias}.
+However, it seems a challenging task to determine the exact threshold of such a bias for efficient quantum list decoders to exist.